a5a5aa555oo/rtl8723bs/README.md

 	   `sudo dkms install $PWD`

-3. Load the driver
+3. Load the module

    `sudo modprobe r8723bs_git`

 ### Note

-Supported linux kernel version: 5.4.x ~ 6.4.x
+Supported linux kernel version: 5.4.x ~ 6.5.x

 Tested on the following linux distros and it works.

-Debian 11.6 (kernel version: 5.10.0-23-amd64)
+* Debian 11.7 (kernel version: 5.10.0-25-amd64)

-Ubuntu 20.04 (kernel version: 5.4.0-152-generic)
+* Ubuntu 20.04 (kernel version: 5.4.0-156-generic)

 Thanks to all the maintainers of this kernel module!

 ### Known Issue

-Disconnect randomly when using 40MHz channel width
+1. Disconnect randomly when using 40MHz channel width

+2. Not working with NetworkManager

 ### WARNING